cmsflash/cmsflash.github.io/index.md

 **Factorized Attention** at *SenseTime*

 - Sep.
 2018 - Nov.
 2018.
-- Proposed factorized attention, which reduced the memory and computational complexities of the self-attention mechanism from quadratic to linear and is applicable to computer vision and NLP.
+- Proposed factorized attention, which reduced the memory and computational complexities of the self-attention mechanism from quadratic to linear and is applicable to computer vision, NLP, and speech analysis.
 - Achieved new states-of-the-art on object detection (43.1 over 41.8 in AP on MS-COCO 2017) and stereo depth estimation (0.477 over 1.09 in EPE on Scene Flow) and significant improvement on instance seg-mentation (37.9 over 36.6 in AP on MS-COCO 2017).
 - Submitted a first-author [paper](#preprint) to a top-tier conference.